Litigating the Amount of Contractual Attorney’s Fees

 Recovering attorney’s fees is a vital component of many claims.
 Parties that have a contractual or statutory basis to recover attorney’s fees want to know they will get a judgment for reasonable attorney’s fees if they prevail in the underlying action.
-This oftentimes results in litigating the amount of fees.

 There is authority that when parties seek fees pursuant to a statute, they are not entitled to fees associated with litigating the amount of fees.
 See State Farm Fire & Cas.
 Co. v.
 Palma, 629 So.2d 830 (Fla.
 1993).

 What about if a party seeks fees pursuant to a contract?
 Can the party recover attorney’s fees associated with litigating the amount of contractual fees?
 It depends on the contractual attorney’s fees provision.
 The broader the scope the greater the chance a party will be entitled to attorney’s fees for litigating the amount of contractual fees owed to the prevailing party.

 In Trial Practices, Inc. v.
 Hahn Loeser & Parks, LLP, 42 Fla.L.Weekly D848a (Fla.
 2d DCA 2017), the Second District addressed whether a prevailing party is entitled to recover contractual attorney’s fees associated with litigating the amount of reasonable attorney’s fees.
 The Court held yes based on the scope of the contractual attorney’s fees provision since contracting parties are free to contract on the scope and issue of attorney’s fees.